skyvers/skyve-dev-guide/_pages/queries.md

 You can also include a filter element in the query definition and express your filter directly.

-Filtering expressions and bizQL are based on <a href="https://docs.jboss.org/hibernate/orm/3.3/reference/en/html/queryhql.html">Hibernate Query Language</a>
+Filtering expressions and bizQL are based on <a href="https://docs.jboss.org/hibernate/orm/3.3/reference/en/html/queryhql.html">Hibernate Query Language</a>.
+Also note that ANSII SQL join syntax can be used in HQL.

 Using the `filter` element can be useful for convenience and is added to the `where` clause as is, in addition to any implicit filtering performed automatically by Skyve or expressed using other filter operators.